 I realised how to utilise switches of play from one side to the other.
 Whenever my midfield’s crowded out, I will have Soler racing forward to provide width on the overlap.
 I also have Brooks ready to run into whatever free space there is.
 And when either of them create any space, Calvert-Lewin could be a tap-in away on the other side.

 In truth, I used to have the misconception that possession-orientated games are predominantly conducted through the centre of the park.
 This was contradicted by some key statistics last season, courtesy of Whoscored:

 Manchester City, the tika-taka kingpins, attacked more down both sides than through the middle.
 Most of their attacks were built down the left.
 That’s despite Zinchenko, Delph, or whoever’s playing at left-back, generally tucking inside to allow Kyle Walker to bomb forward on the other flank.
 The most adventurous midfielder, Bernardo Silva, typically operates on the right of Man City’s midfield three.

 These statistics made me think that the most understated aspect of Man City’s play is how they build up on one side and whenever they sense an opportunity, spring the ball over to the other side, giving the wide player extra space and leaving the opposition on their knees.
 They’re just left hoping and praying for the best at that point.

-How to utilise these switches of play
+How to utilise these switches of play with wide players